Welcome to Frieda’s Desserts in Cincinnati.

 By Christine Bryant

-This historic English Manor inn in Granville, Ohio has become a dining destination for lovers of great food throughout central Ohio.
+The Granville Inn is an historic English Manor inn in Granville, Ohio.
+Its become a dining destination for lovers of great food throughout central Ohio.
 Voted Best New Restaurant byColumbus Monthly magazine this year, Granville Inn is a cherished landmark in the heart of this quiet New England-styled village.

 Offering a delightful selection of contemporary cooking rooted in classic French traditions, our emphasis on fresh, seasonal ingredients, and the finest meats and seafood, is complimented by a wine list of over 90 selections.
 Open breakfast, lunch and dinner.